SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 printSum(5, 10);
 ```

-If we try to access `firstNum` outside of the function body, we'll get an error.
+If we try to access `firstNum` outside of the function body, we well get an error.

 ``` js live
 function printSum(firstNum, secondNum) {